-Radiation oncology services are delivered by William Buckland Radiotherapy Gippsland which is a satellite service of the Alfred Hospital.
+Radiation oncology services are delivered by Gippsland Radiation Oncology which is a satellite service of Alfred Health.

 If you are undergoing treatment at the Gippsland Cancer Care Centre you will have access to a nurse specialising in cancer care to help you manage your journey.

 Affordable motel-style accommodation is available at Gippsland Rotary Centenary House, a community-owned facility which is a short drive to the Gippsland Cancer Care Centre.